andwn/cave-story-md/doc/DIFFERENCES.md

 #### Mechanics
  - FEATURE: When holding A during a script, text will skip instantly and NPCs will move at double speed.
- - FEATURE: Hold A and press Start on the title screen to enable debug.
-In debug holding A lets you float and move through walls.
  - WONTFIX: Most objects when offscreen stop moving/updating until they are back on the screen.
  - WONTFIX: Weapon energy is combined into a single power up instead of many being created by the same enemy.